Eastern (EML)

 Ryan Schroeder, President & Chief Executive Officer

-Ryan Schroeder joined The Eastern Company in 2024 as President and Chief Executive Officer.
+Ryan Schroeder joined The Eastern Company in 2024.
 Prior to his current role, he served as CEO of Plaskolite LLC, a manufacturer of engineering thermoplastics, from 2020 through 2023.
-During his time at Plaskolite, the company was backed by private equity firm Pritzker Private Capital.
-Before Plaskolite, Mr. Schroeder was President, Americas for IMI Norgren from 2016 to 2020.
-He also held various leadership positions at Parker Hannifin from 2004 to 2016, including general manager of the hydraulic valve division, general manager of the hydraulic pump motor division, business unit manager, plant manager, and supply chain manager of the hydraulic cylinder division.
+From 2016 to 2020, Schroeder was the President, Americas for IMI Norgren, a manufacturer of motion and fluid control products.
+Before that, he held various leadership positions at Parker Hannifin, a diversified manufacturer of motion and control technologies and systems, from 2004 to 2016, including general manager of the hydraulic valve division, general manager of the hydraulic pump motor division, business unit manager, plant manager, and supply chain manager of the hydraulic cylinder division.
+He holds an MBA from the Carlson School of Management and a BA from Michigan State University.

-Nicholas Vlahos, Vice President and Chief Financial Officer
+Nicholas Vlahos, Vice President & Chief Financial Officer

-Nicholas Vlahos has served as The Eastern Company's Chief Financial Officer since February 2023, having joined the company in 2017.
-Previously, Mr. Vlahos held the role of Vice President of Finance, Treasurer, and Secretary, where he oversaw financial reporting, tax, insurance, and benefit plans.
-He also supported the company's Mergers, Acquisitions, and Divestitures activities.
+Nicholas Vlahos has been with The Eastern Company since 2017 and has served as the Chief Financial Officer since February 2023.
+Before becoming CFO, he held a senior leadership role as Vice President of Finance, Treasurer, and Secretary, overseeing financial reporting, tax, insurance, and benefit plans.
+During his tenure, Mr. Vlahos also provided support to division operations and Mergers, Acquisitions, and Divestitures activities.
+He initially joined the company as Treasurer in 2017.

-Zachary Gorny has been President of Eberhard Manufacturing since December 2024.
-Before joining The Eastern Company, he was Vice President & General Manager at IMI Plc from 2017, where he led the Americas region and Global Operations and Supply Chain for the Transportation Sector.
+Zachary Gorny has been the President of Eberhard Manufacturing since December 2024.
+Before joining The Eastern Company, he was the Vice President & General Manager at IMI Plc, a position he held since 2017.

 AI Analysis | Feedback